Pope assembles experts to tackle child sex abuse

 But O'Malley, known as a pioneer for a more open approach to tackling scandal since he published a database of Boston clergy accused of sexual abuse of minors online in 2011, said the question of bishops who had not reported crimes was "something that the church needs to address".

-The Vatican was criticized earlier this week for refusing to share details of its internal investigations into abuse cases with a United Nations panel.
+The Vatican was criticised earlier this week for refusing to share details of its internal investigations into abuse cases with a United Nations panel.

 The proposal for a child protection committee was first discussed on Wednesday and Francis immediately approved the suggestion when told of it on Thursday, meaning it could be immediately announced, O'Malley said.